cpske/ISP/git/Intro-git.md

 A git **repository** stores the files for **one project**.
 To create a git repository for a project:

 1. Open a **command line window** where you can type commands:
-    * MS Windows: its called a "command prompt" (cmd) or "bash shell".
+    * MS Windows: open a "command prompt" (cmd) or "**bash shell**".
     * Mac OSX: open a "terminal".
 Just type "term" in the search box.
     * Linux: open a "terminal" window.
-2. Change to a directory containing your project, or create a new directory.
+2. Change to the directory containing your project, or create a new directory.
 Linux/MacOS: `cd directory`, Windows: `chdir directory`.
 ```shell
 cmd> cd workspace/myproject
 ```